ED issues fourth summons to Kejriwal in Delhi excise policy case for Jan 18 | Politics

 Kejriwal's name has been mentioned multiple times in charge sheets filed by the ED in the case.
 The agency has said that the accused were in touch with him regarding the preparation of the now-scrapped Delhi Excise Policy 2021-22.

+The ED had claimed in its charge sheet that the AAP used ''proceeds of crime'' to the tune of about Rs 45 crore in its Goa election campaign.

-The ED is expected to file a fresh supplementary charge sheet in the case and may name the AAP as a ''beneficiary'' of the alleged kickbacks that were generated through the excise policy.
+The agency is expected to file a fresh supplementary charge sheet in the case and may name the AAP as a ''beneficiary'' of the alleged kickbacks that were generated through the excise policy.

 It is alleged that the Delhi government's excise policy for 2021-22 to grant licences to liquor traders allowed cartelisation and favoured certain dealers who had allegedly paid bribes for it, a charge repeatedly refuted by the AAP.